-Going there almost cost me my funding even though I paid for everything myself in Canada.
+Going there almost cost me my funding from Denmark even though I paid for everything myself in Canada.
 (Political stuff.
-Some people didn’t appreciate me choosing my own solution, but with that 10x physio stunt I had lost faith in their ability to help me in this situation).
+Some people didn’t appreciate me choosing my own solution, but with that 10x physio stunt I knew they couldn’t help).
 Moguls skiing is amateur sports, so funding means a lot.
 But I knew it was the right thing to do if I wanted to get back to the top of the world cup.

 This was when I started understanding how you can actually influence a lot more than just the absolute strength of a given muscle.
 How you can teach your body to be pretty much the weapon or vehicle that you want it to be (-unless of course you have something more serious, like an incurable degenerative disease.)

 If I had known what I know today about biomechanics and movement patterns, I could have anticipated and made the changes ahead of time.
 I would have changed my conditioning, so that it would have never become an issue.
 I would have rebalanced myself with the proper training.
 As I did later.
 Once I knew.

-Back to the clinics, hospitals, rehab, treatments etc. Now I had to regain good mechanics of the knee and make sure I didn’t mess up at the lumbar level again in the mean time.
+Back to the clinics, hospitals, rehab, treatments etc. Now I had to regain good mechanics of the knee and make sure I didn’t mess up at the lumbar level again in the meantime.
 I did all my rehab training 4-5 hours a day.
 10 months later, as I was just getting ready to hit the moguls again, I had to go back on the table and have most my meniscus removed.
 The surgeon had tried to repair my meniscal tear, but it didn’t work.
 This meant that I was no longer on time for season start.
-The prequalifying season for the 2002 Olympics.The knee got most of the attention and I slowly slipped into my bad compensation habits, that had caused me the back injury.
+The prequalifying season for the 2002 Olympics.The knee now got most of the attention and I slowly slipped into my bad compensation habits, that had caused me the back injury.
 At World Championships in Whistler 2001 I was in immense back pain again.I cried on the lift between training runs.
 From pain and from fear.
 Was this going to be the end of my skiing career?

 My coach and I didn’t want to repeat the ignorance of the past.
-We bet our last chances of pre-qualifying, by ending the season right after worlds, so that I could refocus on getting the mechanics right again rather than just focusing on the next competition.
+We bet our last chances of pre-qualifying, by ending the season right after Worlds, so that I could refocus on getting the mechanics right again rather than just focusing on the next competition.
 The bet was that with a healthy body, I would qualify for the Olympics at the first world cups of the Olympic season.

-That bet did cost me my funding.
+That bet finally did cost me my funding.
 But again, I knew it was the right thing to do.

-After the Olympics I had to go back to basics and change some fundamental things in my skiing.
+After the Olympics I decided to go back to basics and change some fundamental things in my skiing.
 Both the moguls courses and the skis had changed and the technique needed to follow.
 As for the jumps, the rules were changing and I had to learn new tricks.I had gone from one of the better jumpers to one of the worst during the 4 years of injuries.
 Fortunately I had already tried being at the bottom of the field, so I knew about the humility it was going to take to climb up the ladder.

-This is a video from one of the last training sessions leading up to the season:
+This is a video from one of the last training sessions leading up to the season.

-I felt really ready.
 I knew, I was on the right path to my third Olympics in 2006 and right on schedule.
 This time with a good, strong, healthy body.
 Finally!

 This feeling was broken in a split second about one hour into training.
 I landed a jump with one foot on an ice chunk, the size of a football.
 The ice chunk started rolling under my right foot and I couldn’t get off of it.
 It pulled my leg all the way out to the side until I heard the infamous “pop” of an ACL tear.
 In one instant the whole season is gone.
 Before it even started.

 That’s when you start getting fatalistic – at least for a little while.
 I guess it just isn’t meant to be.
 But I decided to give it one last chance.
 I did the surgery and the rehab to the best of my knowledge and experience (of which I had quite a bit by now).
 Things went well and I made good progress.
 By the time I got back on snow, my knee was strong and stable and I could ski.
 But it just wouldn’t accept the many hours of training that you need to be able to ski at world cup level.
-I had to accept I had come to the end of that adventure.
+I had to accept that I had come to the end of that adventure.
 A great one that I don’t regret one bit.

 I recycled my skiing skills in to a second career in freeride skiing.
-I can thank training for being able to grab this opportunity.
+It was a weird coincidence but I can thank training for being able to grab this opportunity.
 It gave me a chance to finish some unfinished business on the snow.

 In the season of 2010 I managed to win the Roeldal Freeride Challenge in Norway on a wild card earned by the winning the Danish Nationals and including the drop on the picture to the right.